OleksiiDubovyk/FilterABM/README.md

 Class defined as `"FilterABM_lh"`.
 The local habitat object is represented as a table with the following columns:

 - `patch`: unique integer, patch ID,
-- `env`:  double, patch-specific level of the environmental factor.
+- `env`:  double, patch-specific level of the environmental factor,
+- `res`: non-negative numeric, resource level.

+Resource level is supposed to change over time, as individuals consume it and it gets replenished at a specified rate.
+To implement this fact, the `"FilterABM_lh"` gets mutated every time step directly in the global environment.
+This means that the `"FilterABM_lh"` object must exist in the local environment during the simulation.

 **Initialize** a new local habitat object with [`init_envt()`](R/init_envt.R).